Our approach to Japanese/Italian translation

 Our translation quality control procedure explains how we tackle together the most difficult Italian-Japanese translation jobs.

-The importance of translation experience
+Translating into or from Japanese: The importance of experience

 Real translation experience in a given domain cannot be acquired by simply translating a few technical manuals, contracts, court orders, or other relevant material.
 The level of experience needed to produce professional translations in a field requires constant and prolonged effort at translating that subject matter in all or at least most of its possible forms and permutations, plus some time spent translating texts from other realms.